jaateixeira/nameit/README.md

 * Install the Habanero and PyMuPDF dependencies

-* Invoke the Python script and pass the file to be renamed as a document.
+* Invoke the Python script and pass the file to be renamed as an argument.
+* You can also pass a folder as an argument and NameIt will attempt to rename all pdf files in that folder.

+## Example: ##

+** $ NameIt 4242343.pdf
+** $ NameIt research-articles-collection

 * A GUI version for less tech users is forthcoming  <funding needed - funding being appied - new contributors welcome>.